arongas/spring-boot-lectures/Lecture 1 - Spring Boot Introduction/Spring Boot Introduction.md

 * Others like Spring Shell, Spring Session, Spring LDAP, Spring AMQP, Spring Rest Docs, Spring Kafka, etc

-* Nothing of the above works alone but everything is connected.
+* Nothing of the above works alone but everything is/can be connected.

   * Spring Boot uses Spring core.